Ankushthakur29071994/-web-scraping/README.md

 # -web-scraping
-how to extract data from web to you python scrip without entering in web page
+how to extract data from web page to you python scrip without entering in web page